Complexity of Eliminating (Majority) Illusion in Directed Networks: Hardness Reductions

-\textit{Connecting the Gadget for $x$ to the clauses containing $x$:} Without loss of generality, suppose, the vertex $v^1_x$ is connected to the positive clause vertex $v_{c_1}$, with the cycle gadget following the vertical leg from clause $c_1$ to the variable's horizontal axis.
+\textit{Connecting the Gadget for $x$ to the clauses containing $x$:} Without loss of generality, suppose that the vertex $v^1_x$ is placed at the same column as $v_{c_1}$ and the row immediately below $v_{c_1}$.
+Then, the positive literal vertex $v_x^1$ is connected to the positive clause vertex $v_{c_1}$, with the variable gadget following the vertical leg from clause $c_1$ to the variable's horizontal axis.

-The path continues along the vertical and horizontal segments to reach the column proximal to $v_{c_2}$.
-A directed edge $(v_{c_2}, v^j_{\overline{x}})$ is added from the clause vertex to the corresponding negative variable literal.
+The path continues along the vertical and horizontal segments to reach the row of the vertex $v_{c_2}$.
+Observe that $c_2$ is connected to $x$ by its left leg.
+Thus, the path reaches the column immediately left to the column of $v_{c_2}$.
+A directed edge $(v_{c_2}, v^j_{\overline{x}})$ is added from the clause vertex $v_{c_2}$ to the corresponding negative variable literal $v^j_{\overline{x}}$.